sangderenard/geometry/README.md

 - **Auxin diffusion** – plant-inspired environment exploration algorithms.
 - **Pidgeon solver** – probabilistic approach to the pigeonhole problem.
 - **Synthesizer core** – simple signal generation utilities.

+Most of these features are only partially implemented.
+Large portions of `graph_ops.c`, the differentiator engine, and the relational vector module are marked `TODO` or return placeholder values.
+The code base serves mainly as a map of where functionality should grow.

 ## Architecture
 The library is structured in layers, from low-level backend execution to a high-level user-facing API.
 This design promotes modularity and allows different parts of the system to be developed and optimized independently.